ArcticTech/arctictech.github.io/_posts/AWS/EC2/23-07-23-PuTTy-Guide.md

 Now we need to set up a connection between EC2 or Lightsail and PuTTy.

 1. Open your EC2 or Lightsail instance and find the IPv4 Public IP address.
 2. In PuTTy, under the Sessions category in the "Host Name (or IP address)" create a session name.
 The session name should be the image username and your IPv4 Public IP address.
-For example: If you are using an Amazon AMI the user name is ec2-user@.
-For ubuntu it's ubuntu@.
+For example: If you are using an Amazon AMI the user name is ```ec2-user@```.
+For ubuntu it's ```ubuntu@.```
 ```
 ec2-user@XX.XXX.XX.XXX
 ```